Access Synology NAS from anywhere

 Tailscale SSH does not run on Synology.

-Some of those limitations are imposed on Tailscale by the DSM7 sandbox.
-Others we intend to fix in future releases of Tailscale.
+Some of these limitations are imposed on Tailscale by the DSM7 sandbox.

 See our Synology tracking issue on GitHub for the latest status on the above issues.